josiahalga/thesis/README.md

-# Priority for Emergency Vehicles
+# Traffic Light Priority for Emergency Vehicles using Artificial Intelligence

 This is a repository for our group's Thesis Project.